IBM/aspera-cli/docs/README.md

 > [!TIP]
 > This example uses the [percent selector](#percent-selector), but the numerical ID can be used as well.

-To send a password reset link to a user, use command `reset_password` on the `account`.
+To send a password reset link to a user, use command `faspex5 admin accounts reset_password <ACCOUNT_ID>`.

 ### Faspex 5: Faspex 4-style post-processing

 The command `ascli faspex5 postprocessing` emulates Faspex 4 post-processing script execution in Faspex 5.
 It implements a web hook for Faspex 5 and calls a script with the same environment variables as set by Faspex 4.
-Environment variables at set to the values provided by the web hook which are the same as Faspex 4 post-processing.
+Environment variables are set to the values provided by the web hook, which are the same as Faspex 4 post-processing.

 It allows migrating workflows from Faspex 4 to Faspex 5 while preserving scripts.
-Nevertheless, on long term, a native approach shall be considered, such as using Aspera Orchestrator or other workflow engine, using Faspex 5 native web hooks or File Processing.
+Nevertheless, in the long term, a native approach shall be considered, such as using Aspera Orchestrator or other workflow engine, using Faspex 5 native web hooks or File Processing.

 It is invoked like this: